 BA in Social and Behavioral Sciences

-The major provides tremendous flexibility to students who wish to design their own focal area, while also offering an array of predesigned pathways of specialization: Counseling, Early Childhood Studies, Public Health, Community Response and Mental Health, and Regulatory Ethics.
+The major provides tremendous flexibility to students who wish to design their own focal area, while also offering an array of predesigned pathways of specialization: Counseling, Public Health, and Regulatory Ethics.
 In all of these areas, exploring the intersections of individual, social, and cultural influences deepens understanding and professional competencies.
-Students may also choose to integrate the SBS major with related minors or certificates, such as Leadership and Organizational Studies, Gerontology, or certification as an Early Childhood Teacher or Mental Health Rehabilitation Technician /Community (MHRT/C).
+Students may also choose to integrate the SBS major with related minors or certificates, such as Leadership and Organizational Studies, Gerontology, or certification as a Mental Health Rehabilitation Technician /Community (MHRT/C).

 The general SBS degree is available fully online.
-The certificates, concentrations and minors are not available fully online; however some of the required courses may be offered in online format.
-For more information contact Admissions at email@example.com or visit the Office of Admissions.
+The certificates, concentrations and minors are not available fully online, although some of the required courses may be offered in online format.
+For more information contact Admissions at firstname.lastname@example.org or visit the Office of Admissions.

 Requirements for the major may be met through coursework, prior learning assessments sponsored by USM, or in rare cases through waivers (worked out with advisors in conjunction with course instructors).
-No more than two courses from outside the major may be used toward completion of the requirements for the major without permission of the faculty—students may work with their advisor for this permission.
-Before taking 300-level courses in this major, students must have completed a 100-level college writing course with a grade of at least C.
+No more than two courses from outside the major may be used toward completion of the requirements for the major without permission of the faculty advisor

 SBS Prerequisite Courses are expected to be taken before 300-level courses: